sc-ventures/cloudbreak-documentation/docs/properties.md

 2. When creating a cluster:

     1. Under **General Configuration > Cluster Type**, select the blueprint prepared in the previous step.
-    2. Under **Cluster Extensions > Custom Properties**, include a JSON file which defines the property values.
+    2. In the advanced view of the cluster wizard, under **Cluster Extensions > Custom Properties**, include a JSON file which defines the property values.

 [Comment]: <> (TO DO: Include a screenshot when the UI is ready)